virtual-labs/exp-network-devices-iitr/experiment/experiment-name.md

-## Demonstration of the functioning of Network Devices used for establishing communication among the computer/networks
+## Demonstration of the functioning of Network Devices